-This post is gonna be a doozy for you to read because I want to talk about what is really special to us in the gaming community.
+This post is gonna be a doozy for you to read because I want to talk about what is really special to us in the retro gaming community.
 I had posts about being excited for revisiting classic titles from back in the day, but this one will focus on one thing that I will be talking about in terms of nostalgic gaming.

 Fox Interactive had brought on Radical Entertainment, and was impressed by their first game based on one of Fox's franchises, Independence Day.
 Now, Radical wanted to make a game that catered to the audience among Simpsons fans.
 This is when they brought on EA to make a driving game based on the show.
-When the developers made a game that only involved driving and picking up and dropping off passengers, they have confirmed a name for it, The Simpsons Road Rage.
+When the developers made a game that only involved driving and picking up and dropping off passengers, they have confirmed a name for it, the Simpsons Road Rage.

 It is a driving game where players have to pick up and drop off passengers to their destination across Springfield, but the characters each have their own vehicle to be a core of the game.
 Road Rage's story involved Mr. Burns' schemes using radioactive buses to damage public.
 But the Simpson family would do anything to reverse his schemes.
 To do that, you must earn $1 million and unlock every character and area.

 There is also a GBA version that is a different story.
 Unlike the console versions, it was published by THQ and developed by Altron Corporation.
-Though these companies became a different story, they became a solid pass that they were Kokopelli Digital Studios before they became THQ and their partnership with Altron became faithful to the era where they produce 5th generation era games.
+Though these companies became a different story, they became a solid pass that they were Kokopeli Digital Studios before they became THQ and their partnership with Altron became faithful to the era where they produce 5th generation era games.
 And sadly, the game has landed in a very awkward spot.

 After Road Rage was released, SEGA came along to sue the companies behind this game over patent infringement.
 The lawsuit shows that Road Rage became a carbon copy of Crazy Taxi by having a gameplay similar to it.
 It involved having the similar gameplay as Crazy Taxi from picking up and dropping off passengers to their destination.
-This led to a conduction of a SEGA of America v.
-Fox Interactive, et al. case, which was already settled before going to court, so EA called it quits and gave the companies a second wind.
+This led to a conduction of the SEGA of America v.
+Fox Interactive, et al. case, which was already settled before going to court, so EA ultimately called it quits and gave the companies a second wind.

 Now, over to Vivendi.
 We got some reported cases that they were able to differentiate their game from Road Rage to be a GTA-inspired game to not show any signs of getting sued, but minus the killing and guns.
 And soon, they followed EA's footsteps to make another Simpsons game.
 Fox Interactive now has two games developed by Radical with their publishing partnership from EA and Vivendi.
 All polished up and ready to go for emulation.
 Except that they can beg Sony and Nintendo to release their games on their catalog and the licensing issues may occur.